ykotturi/cat-walking/README.md

+Date: Feb 15, 2019
+Author: Yasmine Kotturi

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project presents an image carousel of Scout, my cat, adventuring.
+It bootstraps a React image carousel package (https://www.npmjs.com/package/react-responsive-carousel) and also was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Other sources used are commented throughout source code.

 ## Available Scripts